openalea/PkgIt/doc/user/manual.rst

 * MacPorts http://www.macports.org/
 * Old OpenAlea Way http://openalea.gforge.inria.fr/wiki/doku.php?id=documentation:developper:release:windows (but it is not supported and will become obsolete.)

-Launch packaging process: easy_pkg
+Launch packaging process: pkgit
 ###################################

+..
+TODO:: Complete doc!

-Everything can be done by executing easy_pkg:
+Everything can be done by executing pkgit:

 First, package everything:

->>> easy_pkg package vplants
+>>> pkgit package vplants

 It will package all dependencies in the local repository ./dist

 Then, create windows installer:

->>> easy_pkg wininst vplants
+>>> pkgit wininst vplants

 It will create a windows installer with what is packaged in the local repository ./dist

-*easy_pkg* was created to package OpenAlea but you can package single dependency too, for example you can package pyqglviewer with the line:

->>> easy_pkg package pyqglviewer

-Extend easy_pkg: create a formula
+Extend pkgit: create a formula
 ########################################

-Easy_pkg is designed to be easily extensible.
+pkgit is designed to be easily extensible.
 So, you can create new formulas.

 To create a new formula to dependency "my_amazing_package", you have to: